armytag/langs/qathebo/grammar/derivation.md

 #### _-paga_

 This suffix derives a personal noun with the characteristics of the base modifier.
+The result is a Group 1 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"small"</dd>